ABouziriDWWM/hangman/README.md

 ## 💡 Possible Improvements

 - Add more words or use a word API.
 - Allow the player to guess the entire word.
 - Add categories (e.g. animals, countries, movies).
 - Improve the UI with animations or sounds.
 - Track player statistics (wins/losses).

 ## ⚠️ License

 This project is for educational purposes.
 You can modify and use it as you like.

-- Show "Wrong guess!" message
-↓
-updateDisplay()
-↓
-checkGameStatus()
-→ If guessedWord is complete → Win message → endGame() → If incorrectGuesses >= maxIncorrectGuesses → Lose message → endGame()